-Pregnancy and childbirth have great significance in the life of a woman.
-During this period, a woman needs great care and attention from her family members.
-Ayurveda prescribes some set of rules which are very important for every pregnant woman.
-It contains various details related to ahara [nutrition], vihara [lifestyle] and vichara [thought process] which women have to follow at the different stages of pregnancy.
+Pregnancy and childbirth are a special time in any woman’s life.
+Ayurveda prescribes some set of guidelines which can help make this time more enjoyable and easy for the woman.
+It looks at ahara [nutrition], vihara [lifestyle] and vichara [thought process] which women could follow during the different stages of pregnancy.

 Eat food that is mild, easy to digest and maintain regular meal timings.
-It is better to avoid spicy foods, sexual intercourse, heavy exercises, fall or trauma, weight loss programmes, negative feelings, difficult postures like balancing on one leg or squatting and exposure to unhappy or violent events.
+It is better to avoid spicy foods, sexual intercourse, heavy exercises, attempts to loose weight, negative emotions, difficult postures like balancing on one leg or squatting and exposure to unhappy or violent news or events.

 Here are some general guidelines for the wellbeing of the mother and foetus: